 And after I took the photo, I zoomed it in, and I can see an outline of a face or a creature, sort of like looking down on me peering through the clouds, which is why the clouds were somehow parted in the middle.
 Or it’s just my very imaginative mind working. lol But what do you think?

-This farm is under God’s care and protection.
-This is a raw and unedited image; I only added my watermark.
+This farm is under God’s care, supervision, and protection, and no weapon formed against it will prosper in Jesus’ Name. ❤ This is a raw and unedited image, by the way.
+I only added my watermark.

 The message from God was crystal clear, though – “I am with you always.”
 I have also been seeing perfect rainbows lately, similar to what I saw in Albay back in 2020, along with these promises: